Pwnzer0tt1/pwnzer0tt1.it/content/posts/self-cet.md

 We can leak the libc by setting `error` to a GOT entry, but `err()` also calls `exit()`; we need some way to leak the libc without also crashing..
 We can achieve this via a partial overwrite, and by looking at `endbr64` occurrences near `err()`, i found `warn()`, which behaves like `printf()`.

-So with my first payload i'll set the status to a GOT entry (it's then passed as the first parameter to `throw()`), and overwrite the lower bytes of `throw()` to point to `warn()`.
+So with my first payload, I'll set the status to a GOT entry (it's then passed as the first parameter to `throw()`), and overwrite the lower bytes of `throw()` to point to `warn()`.

-Now `read_member()` is called again, and i can call any libc function i want.
+Now `read_member()` is called again, and I can call any libc function I want.
-I can't call one_gadgets because they don't start with `endbr64`, and i can't call `system()` because the first parameter must be a pointer to "/bin/sh", but it's nowhere in the binary's memory, and since `status` is an int i can only pass a 4 byte number, and libc addresses are much bigger than that.
+I can't call one_gadgets because they don't start with `endbr64`, and I can't call `system()` because the first parameter must be a pointer to "/bin/sh", but it's nowhere in the binary's memory, and since `status` is an int I can only pass a 4-byte number, and libc addresses are much bigger than that.

-I wasn't able to find a way to spawn a shell or read the flag from here, so i tried to find ways to jump to main again, which i can't do directly because it doesn't start with `endbr64` (`_init()` does, but it checks if it's already been called once, and if so doesn't start main).
+I wasn't able to find a way to spawn a shell or read the flag from here, so I tried to find ways to jump to main again, which I can't do directly because it doesn't start with `endbr64` (`_init()` does, but it checks if it's already been called once, and if so doesn't start main).

-What i ended up doing is calling `atexit()` to register `main()` as an exit handler, which means that before closing the program, `main()` will be called again, and i can perform a second stage of my attack, in which i first call `gets()` to read "/bin/sh" into memory, and then `system()` using this address.
+What I ended up doing is calling `atexit()` to register `main()` as an exit handler, which means that before closing the program, `main()` will be called again, and I can perform a second stage of my attack, in which I first call `gets()` to read "/bin/sh" into memory, and then `system()` using this address.

 Here's the final exploit: